 Functions of the Liver

 It's also responsible for storing glycogen that you can use for energy later on.
 It produces bile, which helps to break down dietary fats.
-It's a storehouse for certain vitamins and minerals.
+It manufactures certain vitamins and minerals.
 It also helps to break down the protein, carbs, and fats that you eat.

-Your liver also manufacturers and excretes certain hormones and it helps to maintain stable blood sugar levels.
-Now, there are several different factors in our modern lifestyles that can lead to a dysfunctional liver and one of the most common is fatty liver.
+Your liver also manufactures and excretes certain hormones and it helps to maintain stable blood sugar levels.
+Now, this is a condition marked by an abnormal fat accumulation in a dysfunctional liver, and one of the most common is fatty liver.
 Now, this is a condition marked by an abnormal accumulation of fat in the liver cells.
 This is typically a chronic condition that develops over several years and often there are no conspicuous symptoms, but the result can be cirrhosis of the liver.
 In the past, cirrhosis of the liver was most commonly seen in alcoholics, but physicians today are starting to see more and more cases occur in the general population.

 Causes of High Liver Enzymes and Toxicity